Gordon999/Pi_LIbCamera_GUI/README.md

 Spot focussing (focus point) in Auto Focus - ONLY with Pi v3 camera - with Zoom not in use and Focussing not in manual click on the point in the preview image you want the camera to focus on (see image below).
 A red box will appear to show where it's focussing.
 To return to normal either click below the preview image or switch to FOCUS MAN and back.

-If not using Manual or spot focus stills will use autofocus-at-capture
+If not using a v3 camera in Manual or spot focus stills will use autofocus-at-capture

 HDR option for Pi v3 camera